 Your work should groom you professionally as well personally and Moolya has done it to me.
 Opened the new doors to testing space of which I was unaware.
 Changed my interest in testing to passion.
 Pushed me to some stuff which I thought I can never do.
 The Courage!
 Taught me the fighting spirit.
 It helped me to realize what I am and my capabilities.
 Trained me to Say No aloud and argue sensibly.
 Gave me a new environment where I can be myself without faking around.

-PS: Considering this is not your first job and first company you have worked with, how different is the Moolya experience?
+PS: Considering this is not your first job and the first company you have worked with, how different is the Moolya experience?

 I have worked in 2 companies prior to Moolya and never want to look them down as I am with Moolya now.
 Because of the experience that I earned from my previous employers I was able to adapt well in Moolya.
 So I duly respect my previous employers who laid down my initial foundations.

 Okay, when it comes to Moolya, it is the company where people are considered as humans and not as “Resources”.
-For me it’s more special as it respects and encourages people irrespective of their educational qualification, grades or age.
+For me, it’s more special as it respects and encourages people irrespective of their educational qualification, grades or age.

-Not only in film industry but also in IT industry women who have maternity break lose their charm and are not encouraged.
+Not only in the film industry but also in IT industry women who have maternity break lose their charm and are not encouraged.
 Any research proved that women having a break have rusted brains???
-Moolya is one of the very few companies that encourage women with break.
+Moolya is one of the very few companies that encourage women with a break.
 I am happy that I was the first woman to get into Moolya in this category and completed one year.
 I love your statement “Women with a break are not broken”.
 Thanks for backing me, Moolya!